lsst-dm/dmtn-149/index.rst

 ``docker-compose`` file for coordinating those containers.
 To run the simulator, the user spins up the docker containers, and then runs a command which starts the flow of data.
-The data comes from a directory with serialized alert data on disk, and is paced into the containerized Kafka broker to match the expected rate for Rubin.
-The data will be repeated indefinitely, with timestamps adjusted, so that long-term behavior can be observed, even if only a few minutes of source data is available.
+The data comes from a directory with serialized alert data on disk, and can be paced into the containerized Kafka broker to match the expected rate for Rubin.
+The details of the pacing and the strategy are configurable, with defaults provided that match our current expectations for Rubin's alert volume.

 Alert data will be serialized using the latest Avro alert event schema.
 The Avro schema specification used will be provided along with the containers.